 Wrongful Death Damages

-Once the wrongful death claim is filed, any damages awarded from the claim are thereafter held by the estate for a brief amount of time.
+Once the claim is filed, any damages awarded from the claim are thereafter held by the estate for a brief amount of time.
 If there is a surviving spouse and no children, the spouse may collect any damages.
 If there is a surviving spouse and children or grandchildren, any damages are divided.
 Half goes to the spouse and the other half to the children and/or grandchildren.
 If there is no spouse but surviving children or grandchildren exist, the damages are divided among these survivors.

 Section 41-2-2 of the New Mexico Statutes states that a wrongful death claim must be filed within a three year period following the death.
 A statute of limitations goes into effect if a person attempts to claim a wrongful death after this three-year period.
 If the defendant is found responsible for the death in court, damages may be awarded.
 However, the type of damages that are awarded are based on the person’s unique relationship to the deceased person.
 In New Mexico, damages for wrongful deaths typically include: